ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-21-how-to-contribute-to-etc-community-volunteering/index.md

 - A Development page
 - All other static pages (About, Sitemap, etc.)

+For more details on how to contribute items for inclusion on the ETC website see an earlier article from this series entitled ["How to Contribute to ETC: The Community Website"](https://www.ethereumclassic.org/blog/2023-01-03-how-to-contribute-to-etc-community-website).

 ## Research, Writing, and Producing Videos

 ![ETC contributors.](./6.png)